geskill/IntelligeN/bin/build_129_releaselog.md

 * Improved ExtractUrlHost using TIdURI. (therefore Indy package is now part of framework.bpl)

 * Improved OleInitialize/CoInitializeEx usage

+* Improved phpbb3 forum id recognition if first forum is already sub-forum or portal mod is used

+* Improved xRel.to error detection

 * Fixed loading intelligen.xml.2 files with no templatetype